Lightning-Universe/lightning-flash/docs/source/template/data.rst

 BaseVisualization
 ^^^^^^^^^^^^^^^^^

-An optional step is to implement a ``BaseVisualization``.
-The ``BaseVisualization`` lets you control how data at various points in the pipeline can be visualized.
+An optional step is to implement a :class:`~flash.core.data.callback.BaseVisualization`.
+The :class:`~flash.core.data.callback.BaseVisualization` lets you control how data at various points in the pipeline can be visualized.
 This is extremely useful for debugging purposes, allowing users to view their data and understand the impact of their transforms.

 Take a look at our ``TemplateVisualization`` to get started: